Networks-it-uc3m/Quditto/Tutorial/README.md

 # Quditto Tutorial: Your First QKD Digital Twin Network

-This tutorial is designed to help you create and test your first Quantum Key Distribution (QKD) digital twin network using Quditto.
+This tutorial is designed to help you create and test your first Quantum Key Distribution (QKD) digital twin network using Quditto and the *bb84_with_eve.py* script for the implementation of the BB84 protocol.

-A simple three-node topology is used: **B–A–C**, with an **eavesdropper placed between A and C**.
+You will deploy a simple three-node topology **B–A–C**, with an **eavesdropper placed between A and C**.

+<img alt="Quditto network" src="../Images/quditto_tutorial_network.png" height="100">

 The tutorial walks you through several key exchange scenarios to explore both normal operation and compromised links.

-<img alt="Quditto network" src="../Images/quditto_tutorial_network.png" height="100">

 ##  Tutorial Setup Steps